top of page

 How do you use Throughput to forecast?

-Traditionally, people use their Throughput to determine an average rate at which work is finished and then divide the total work by that average.
+Traditionally, people use their Throughput to determine the average rate at which work is finished and then divide the total work by that average.
 However, forecasting based on averages will produce average results.
 Obviously, we don't suggest you do that.

-Fortunately, you can use a Monte Carlo simulations that can use your Throughput data to simulate probable outcomes based on the variation found there.
+Fortunately, you can use a Monte Carlo simulation that can use your Throughput data to simulate probable outcomes based on the variation found there.
 It’s a much more accurate, not to mention risk-aware, way to deliver forecasts.
 Read more about Monte Carlo simulations and forecasting.

 Getting started